C23-PR500/EduConnect/api/README.md

 npm i
 ```

+You need to also specify the database connection on the file `src/config/database.config.js`.
 Then, you can run the API with the following command.

 ```sh
 npm run start